 Getting a loan is not as simple as filling out a form and getting money the next day.
 The process is more structured.

-It helps funders reduce risk and gives borrowers a fair review of their loan request.
-This system is often called loan processing or mortgage loan processing when related to home financing.
+It helps funders reduce risk and gives borrowers a fair review of their loan application submission.
+This system is often called loan processing.

 The goal is to check if the borrower can repay the loan and if the loan terms make sense.
 A loan processor plays a big part in this.
 They review the loan file, gather needed paperwork, and make sure the funder follows both company rules and state and local laws.

-Whether it’s for a car loan, a mortgage loan, or a personal loan, these steps help a funder determine if the borrower qualifies.
+Whether it’s for a car loan, a mortgage loan, or a business loan, these steps help a funder determine if the borrower qualifies.

-Let’s break down the six main stages of the loan approval process.
+Let’s break down the six main stages of the loan application process.

 1. Loan Application